-Operational phase: Once the RLA has matured enough, it is deployed on an actual CPS and is capable of performing system optimizations.
-Here, the RLA is assumed to interact directly with the CPS or is part of it.
-During this period data is from the CPS is gathered for the next phase.
-Fine-tuning phase: Iteratively, the RLA is fine-tuned using its CPS's data from the operational phase and/or its DT to improve the RLA's accuracy of fit to the CPS instance but also to further train the variant agnostic RLA (see result of the training phase) e.g., using federated learning.
+Operational phase: Once the RLA has matured enough, it is deployed on an actual CPS (the physical twin) and performs system optimizations.
+In this phase, the RLA is assumed to interact directly with the CPS or is part of it.
+During this period data from the CPS is gathered for the next phase.

+Fine-tuning phase: the RLA is Iteratively fine-tuned using its CPS's data from the operational phase and/or its DT to improve the RLA's accuracy of fit to the CPS instance, but also to further train the variant agnostic RLA (see result of the training phase), e.g., using federated learning.
 The frequency of this fine-tuning depends on the use case.
-A sequential but iterative cycle between operational and fine-tuning phase is recommended since adjustments to the RLA should be extensively tested before release but if online learning is implemented, operational phase and fine-tuning phase may become one.
+A sequential but iterative cycle between operational and fine-tuning phase is recommended since adjustments to the RLA should be extensively tested before release, but - if online learning is implemented - the operational and fine-tuning phase may become one.